-Although it’s thought of as a grain, millet is a seed that’s classified as a pseudo-grain.
-It’s recognized as a whole grain because it’s consumed in a similar way (23).
+Although it’s thought of as a cereal, millet is a grain that’s classified as a pseudocereal.
+Some believe it to be a whole-grain cereal because it’s consumed in a similar way (23).

-Summary Millet is an ancient seed that’s classified as a pseudo-grain, as it’s consumed in a similar way to grains.
+Summary Millet is an ancient seed that’s classified as a pseudocereal, as it’s consumed in a similar way to cereals.
 It’s incredibly nutritious and gluten-free.

 Barley is a versatile cereal grain that has been consumed for thousands of years.

 While it’s not as popular as other whole grains, it’s incredibly healthy.

 Barley is available in two main forms: whole (or hulled) barley and pearled barley.
 However, only hulled barley is considered a whole grain, as it’s minimally processed.